Entropic equality for worst-case work at any protocol speed

 A given trajectory has some work cost $w=\sum_m w_m$, in line with the definition of the Hamiltonian-changing steps.
 The inverse trajectory has work cost $-w$.
-A given protocol on a given initial state induces some probability distribution over trajectories, with an associated probability distribution over work $p(w)$.
-The forwards and reverse protocol gives rise to $p_{\fwd}(w)$ and $p_{\rev}(-w)$ respectively.
+A given protocol on a given initial state induces a probability distribution over trajectories, with an associated probability distribution over work $p(w)$.
+The forward and reverse protocols give rise to $p_{\fwd}(w)$ and $p_{\rev}(-w)$ respectively.